richardpj/react-use-dux/README.md

 This API has been evolving rapidly as I've experimented with it and measured the performance and usability of various design choices.
 It is more stable now and you can adopt it (please no prod deployment until the react team releases hooks!) without fear of breaking changes for now.

-That said if you feel strongly about geting it changed you're welcome to raise an issue or pull request.
+That said if you feel strongly about geting it changed (or heaven forfen you've found a bug) you're welcome to raise an [issue](https://github.com/richardpj/react-use-dux/issues) or [pull request](https://github.com/richardpj/react-use-dux/pulls).

 ## Thanks